mattrussi/gitlab-com-runbooks/metrics-catalog/gitlab-slis/README.md

 Check below the implementation details of some concrete SLIs at GitLab, or jump to the [implementation steps](#implementation).

-## From user journeys to SLIs
+## From User Journeys to SLIs

-### The security scanning user journey
+### The security scan user journey

+**The user story**

-Given an end-user pushed code to the repository and opened a merge request, then CI should run and report the results of security scans.
+Given an end-user pushed code to the repository and opened a merge request, when the security scan is completed, then results are presented in the merge request.

 **The implementation**